jaebradley/rotten_tomatoes_cli/README.md

 * `upcoming`
 * `fresh`

-#### Upcoming Movies on Netflix or Amazon Prime with a minimum rating of 90
+#### Upcoming movies on Netflix or Amazon Prime with a minimum rating of 90

 `rotten movies streaming upcoming -l 90 -s netflix -s prime`